 Fly fishing can be a relaxing and rewarding hobby, but choosing the right rod and reel can be overwhelming.
 With so many options available, it’s important to consider factors such as rod length, weight, and action, as well as reel size and drag system.
 This guide will help you navigate the choices and find the perfect setup for your fly fishing needs.

-Buying your first fly fishing rod and reel but you don’t know where to start?
-Hopefully, this article will give the confidence and peace of mind to make that purchase and leave the store fully satisfied that you bought the right set-up.
+Hopefully, this article will give you the confidence and peace of mind to make that purchase and leave the store fully satisfied that you bought the right set-up.

 So, off I went to the first pond I could find and broke the tip of my rod on the bathroom door.
 Thankfully, Cabela’s brands’ have a lifetime guarantee regardless if it is your fault and I received a brand new set-up.

 I’ve learned a few things from that purchase.
-Since then, I have purchased 3 and 4 weight rod and reel set-ups at 8.5-foot lengths.
-I promised to go over what “weight” in a fly rod means.
+Since then, I have purchased 3 and 4-weight rod and reel set-ups at 8.5-foot lengths.
 When there is a reference to a fly rod weight, it is referring to the size of the line that accompanies the reel you will place on your rod.
 The rod and reel will balance, and the line is the weight that actually gets your fly out into the water.

-I made my additional set-up purchases while in Phoenix on an assignment.
-I was determined to catch some wild brown trout.
-The creeks are so narrow that you can literally jump from one side to the other.
-The salesman at Orvis strongly suggested an 8.5-foot rod length.
-Those set-ups felt completely different than the 6 weight I had been practicing with, not to mention the price was substantially higher.
+Since I was determined to catch some wild brown trout, the salesman at Orvis strongly suggested an 8.5-foot rod length.
+Those set-ups felt completely different than the 6-weight I had been practicing with, not to mention the price was substantially higher.

 - Small creeks: 4-5 weight 8.5 foot